adamdji/codex/web.md

-# Miscellaneous Web technology that can overlap into different categories.
+# Miscellaneous Web technology that can overlap into different categories